AlexSchuwald/project-todos/SGA4.md

 | Punjab            | 5       | 12              |
 | Chennai           | 4       | 14              |
 |                   |         |                 |
+Are you able to see 7 dealer's location and the sales of OnePlus and BBK Electronics?

+No

+Yes

 What is the population standard deviation of sales of OnePlus?(Enter the answer correct to 2 decimal accuracy)